 Click on any of the questions below to see the answer.

 Family Star offers an extended-day, year-round center-based school program, as well as a home-based program and family support services.
-We are more than a daycare – we educate children, strengthen families, and build community!
+We are more than a school – we educate children, strengthen families, and build community!

 A variety of factors (including child age, geographic location, and income level) affect our program availability.
 We encourage you to call our center and talk to our enrollment team to determine if Family Star has an available slot.
 Contact our Northwest Center at (303) 477-7827 or our Northeast Center at (303) 295-7711 to discuss availability at either center.